Kolbeinn Þórðarson

-Kolbeinn Þórðarson (anglicized Thordarson) (born 12 March 2000) is an Icelandic professional footballer who plays as a midfielder for Lommel.
+Kolbeinn Þórðarson (anglicized Thordarson) (born 12 March 2000) is an Icelandic professional footballer who plays as a central midfielder for IFK Göteborg.

 Club career

 Kolbeinn played his first senior team games in 2017 with Breiðablik.
 In July 2019, Kolbeinn signed a three-year contract with Lommel.

+In August 2023, Kolbeinn signed for Allsvenskan club IFK Göteborg on a contract until the end of the season.

 International career

 He made his debut for Iceland national football team on 8 June 2021 in a friendly against Poland.
 He substituted Aron Gunnarsson in the 87th minute of a 2–2 away draw.